Table of Contents

 For lighter weights, 2.5lb increments is nice to have.
 When you think about it, most exercises involve two dumbbells, so you’re really jumping up by 10 lbs for every 5 lb increment.
 When you’re only lifting 20lb dumbbells, that’s a 25% increase in weight.
 Even lifters who regularly use the 50-100lb dumbbells may need the lighter ones for some awkward exercises like lateral raises or when rehabbing a injury, and in those cases the 2.5lb increments makes it easier to progress in weight.

 Unlike with iron dumbbells, with urethane ones you can’t stick magnets onto the heads to add a couple pounds to fill in the weight gaps.
-However, you can always use wrist weights (the type used for aerobics) and get the same effect.
+However, you can use 2lb wrist weights and get the same effect.

 I’m saving up for a set of Iron Grip as these are my favorites in spite of the high price tag.